Atos-FiwareOps/fiware-maintenance-calendar-api/README.md

 ### Configuration

-The Maintenance Calendar component needs minimal configuration, basically the parameters to connect to the Radicale calendar service.
+The Maintenance Calendar component needs minimal configuration, basically the parameters to connect to the Radicale calendar service and the IdM connection.
 The first step after cloning the code is to copy the config.py.sample file to config.py.sample (you can find this file in the $PROJECT_DIR/maintenance_calendar/ directory).
 The parameter that can be adjusted are:

-* dbhost: the hostname, URI or IP to connect to the database.
-* dbuser: the username that will have permissions to use the Flavor synchronization tool database.
-* dbpass: the password for that user.
+* url_keystone: The url of the FIWARE IdM.
+It should contain the compleate URL including the parameter of the token, for example https://account.lab.fiware.org/user/?access_token=".
-* dbname: the name of the database for the Flavor synchronization tool.
+* url_calendar = The url of the Radicale Calendar, for example "http://xxx.xxx.xxx.xxx:5232/fiware/".

 ## Running